Manila Railroad Company: Japanese period

 After Paez stepped down from his post as general manager, the Japanese Railway Corps took control of the Manila Railroad on January 1, 1942.
 The company was then placed under the administration of the Riku′un Kanrikyoku or the Land Transportation Management Bureau.
 The first train from Manila to San Fernando, Pampanga was inaugurated on February 15.
 The most notable event during its brief takeover was its involvement during the Bataan Death March to transfer prisoners of war from San Fernando, Pampanga to Capas, Tarlac in April of that year.
 Aside from deaths from starvation on the way to San Fernando, there were also accounts of prisoners of war dying on the train cars.

 Services were returned on the Cabanatuan branch on May 14.
 The entirety of the North Main Line to La Union was reopened on July 21, 1942.
 The South Main Line was the last to reopen, having been reopened in March 1943.
 The Japanese then extended Main Line North from San Fernando, La Union to Sudipen near the border with Ilocos Sur.
-The extension held its groundbreaking ceremony on April 6, 1943 and the line was opened by the Riku′un Kanrikyoku on January 1944.
+The extension held its groundbreaking ceremony on April 6, 1943 and the line was opened by the Riku′un Kanrikyoku in January 1944.
 The extension from Bacnotan to Sudipen was then dismantled in 1945 to reconstruct the lines destroyed during the war.
 Even then, passenger trains terminated at San Fernando with only freight trains continuing north to Bacnotan.

 In 1945, amidst the Second Philippines Campaign, the Manila Railroad became the Luzon Military Railway under the United States Army.
 Around that same year, the Manila Railroad 300 class rack locomotives used on the Aringay line were scrapped during the Americans' northward advance.
 The nameplate belonging to No. 306 Mirador was rescued from the rubble and was restored much later in the California State Railroad Museum.